Search This Blog

 Characteristics of Effective Written Communication

-Having facilitated a number of training meetings, particularly in project management training and in graduate level project management classes, I often find that people fail to effectively communicate.
+Having facilitated several training courses, particularly in project management training and in graduate level project management classes, I often find that people fail to effectively communicate.
 When it comes to effective communication in writing, truly understanding the basics of the communication model is critical.

 The communication model involves a sender passing information through a channel with the goal that that this is received and interpreted by the receiver.
 Now, right in that communication model explanation lies the important requirement of communication - It is not about what the sender planned to send but what the receiver interpreted from the message.